A Short Stay in Hell: Plot

 One hundred years pass.
-Soren has since reunited with the group, who have organised themselves into a "university" for the study and worship of the few sentences of coherent text that have been discovered.
+Soren has since reunited with the group, who have organized themselves into a "university" for the study and worship of the few sentences of coherent text that have been discovered.
 Soren and Rachel, a fellow researcher at the university, fall deeply in love, and they spend one thousand years wandering the library together.
 In the year 1145, a violent death cult embarks on a spree of violence across the library.
 Cornered by the cult, Rachel jumps into the chasm, never to be seen again.
 Soren is captured and subjected to several weeks of torture.
 When brought before the cult leader, Soren tackles him, sending them both into the chasm.

-After a week of falling, Soren is resurrected on a floor far lower in the library.
-He encounters Master Took, a mathematician who has calculated the true size of library.
+After a week or more of falling, during which time Soren dies of thirst after being in free fall for so long, he finally manages to find a way to slam himself back onto a floor, far lower in the library, where he dies from wounds sustained during the attempt and is subsequently resurrected.
+He encounters Master Took, a mathematician who has calculated the true size of the library ($7.16^{1,297,369}$ light-years wide and deep).
 After centuries of mindless wandering, Soren decides he has nothing to do except start his search from the bottom of the library, and throws himself into the chasm.
 Eons later, Soren reaches the bottom floor.
 The story concludes with Soren continuing his search, clinging to the hope that Ahura Mazda, the supreme deity of Zoroastrianism, is appreciative of his efforts.

 Structure

 The story itself is framed as a book that Soren has found on his search throughout the library.
-Time within the narrative is non-linear, and Soren often reflects on past events from the far future.
+Time within the narrative is non-linear and Soren often reflects on past events from the far future.

 The novella ends with a mathematical appendix explaining Master Took's calculations.
 Peck shows that there are $95^{1,312,000}$ books in Soren's personal Hell.
 To store every book in the library and provide the souls with 100 ft^{2} of living space, the library would need to be at least $7.16^{1,297,369}$ light-years wide and deep.
-In Chapter 1, it is revealed that Soren has spent at least $23^{439}=3.38\times10^{475}$ days in Hell, a timespan vastly exceeding the current estimate for the age of the universe (approximately $5.04\times10^{12}$ days).
+In Chapter 1, it is revealed that Soren has spent at least $23^{439}=6.29\times10^{597}$ days in Hell, a timespan vastly exceeding the current estimate for the age of the universe (approximately $5.04\times10^{12}$ days).